 Let’s try calling ourselves with the Arduino GSM shield to test everything out.
 Load the Software Serial example onto the Arduino, and open up the Serial Debugger.
 Make sure you power on the SIM card on the Arduino GPRS shield using the button on the side.

 Power up the SIM900 by pressing the power button in for about 2 seconds.
-The red will be on.
+The red LED will be on.
 The green one beside it will blink.
 If the shield joins the network successfully, the green LED will blink every 3 seconds.

 Make sure you put your old SMS card back into your phone after testing the Arduino SIM!